data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture15.md

 ---

-_This and the next few lectures on differential expression analysis are inspired by a [lecture](https://www.youtube.com/watch?v=ucPBBTjH5EE) of Lior Pachter's in the Computational Genomics Summer School at UCLA in 2017._
+_This and the next few lectures on differential expression analysis borrow a lot of material from a [lecture](https://www.youtube.com/watch?v=ucPBBTjH5EE) in the Computational Genomics Summer School at UCLA in 2017 by Prof. Lior Pachter of CalTech (and one could say were inspired by it)._